 The eye-cow project is a simple and low cost attempt to reduce livestock-carnivore conflict by painting eyes on the hinds of cattle.
 This approach relies on the prediction that ambush predators such as lions and leopards will abandon the hunt when they are ‘seen’ by their prey.

-Guidelines to implement the eye-cow technique
+Guides to using the eye-cow technique

-Re Mmogo project to implement eye-cow
+Re mmôgô project to implement eye-cow

 Encouraging and facilitating coexistence with large carnivores is the key aim of the Re mmôgô project, a new coexistence project at BPC funded by the Natural Selection Conservation Trust and Taronga Conservation Society Australia.
 Demonstrating the eye-cow technique, and providing interested farmers with access to this and other evidence-based non-lethal tools will form a key part of the daily work undertaken by the team, headed up by Re mmôgô/coexistence officer Tshepo Ditlhabang who is working on the ground with BPC.